microsoft/codamosa/replication/README.md

 # CodaMOSA Artifact

-This repo contains code for replication/data analysis of the data from the evaluation of CodaMOSA for ICSE'23. *Feb 10th, 2023: We are working on the release process for our raw dataset.*
+This repo contains code for replication/data analysis of the data from the evaluation of CodaMOSA for ICSE'23.
+The raw dataset can be found in the [dataset repository](https://github.com/microsoft/codamosa-dataset).

 ## License